openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

   * In this case `aks-linux-4-cores-16gb` is used.
 Read more [here](#machines) on what machines are available and how to choose one for a job
 * Some jobs could run inside a Docker container.
 The image could be specified using the `image` key under the `container` key
   * In this case `openvinogithubactions.azurecr.io/dockerhub/ubuntu:20.04` is used.
 Read more [here](#docker-images) on what images are available and when to use one
-* Some jobs could benefit from caches (Python dependencies, `cmake` build artefacts).
+* Some jobs could benefit from caching, for example, Python dependencies or `cmake` build artefacts
-  * Caches are stored on a mounted share.
-The share is mounted into the container using the `volumes` key under the `container` key.
-Read more [here](#caches) on how to utilize cache for a job
+  * Read more [here](#caches) on how to utilize cache for a job
 * A job must define `steps` - a series of commands that would be executed in the defined above environment
-  * All the steps are executed in the shell specified by `shell` key under `defaults: run:` unless specified directly in a step
+  * All the steps are executed in the shell specified by the `shell` key under `defaults: run:` unless a shell is specified directly in a step

 ## Finding Results, Artefacts and Logs